 Elizabeth Bennet and Mr Darcy – Pride and Prejudice by Jane Austen

 Elizabeth makes fast judgments.
 Mr Darcy struggles to overcome his pride and give less importance to social status.
 Their relationship is considered a classic thanks to Jane Austen’s wit and funny remarks.
 Their love isn’t immediate and is prone to misunderstandings.
-But the more time they spend together, the more it grows.
+But the longer they spend together, the more it grows.

 Cecilia and Robbie – Atonement by Ian McEwan